giodeandrade/nlw-esports/README.md

 > Status: Developing

 ### 💻 HTML e CSS
-It is a web application project in the gaming universe, developed in just one week.
+It is a web application project in the gaming universe, developed in less than a week.

 ### Preview: